Constellations in prime elements of number fields: Constellations in ideals and quadratic forms

 \subsection{Ideal norms of invertible fractional ideals}

-The goal of this subsection is to prove Theorem~\ref{theorem=reduction_order}, which enables us to reduce the setting of an invertible fractional ideal of an order to a non-zero (integral) ideal of a maximal order (ring of integers).
-First, we recall the notion of the norm of invertible fractional ideals in the context of number fields, and then we provide a proof of Proposition \ref{prop:preservation-norms} for the convenience of the reader.
+The goal of this subsection is to prove Proposition~\ref{theorem=reduction_order}, which enables us to reduce the setting of an invertible fractional ideal of an order to a non-zero (integral) ideal of $\OK $.
+First we recall the notion of the norm of an invertible fractional ideal in the context of number fields.